Danny Hodge: Personal life

 Hodge and his wife, Dolores, had three children.

 On March 29, 2005, Hodge was honored by Oklahoma state lawmakers as an "Oklahoma Sports Hero".
 He served as chairman of the Oklahoma Professional Boxing Commission, which regulates professional boxing, wrestling, and mixed martial arts in Oklahoma.
 There is a statue in his honor at the Perry Wrestling Monument Park in Oklahoma.

 Death

-Hodge died at the age of 88 on December 24, 2020, and had been suffering from dementia.
+Hodge died at the age of 88 on December 24, 2020.
+He had been suffering from dementia.